Updated on 26 January 2022

-In order to provide a safe environment for both our staff and clients, as well as to adhere to relevant public health measures (ie. social distancing), Hungarian consulates in England and Scotland continue to operate at reduced capacity.
+In order to provide a safe environment for both our staff and clients, Hungarian consulates in the UK continue to follow relevant public health measures.
 For further details please click here.

 - Those who are travelling to Hungary to perform business or economic activity (and are able to credibly attest this at the border)